astropy/astropy/docs/cosmology/index.rst

 flat Universe because photons and neutrinos are included, and that they are not `~astropy.units.Quantity` objects because they are dimensionless.

+Cosmological instances have an optional name varaible which can be
+descriptively:

+  >>> from astropy.cosmology import FlatwCDM
+  >>> cosmo = FlatwCDM(name='SNLS3+WMAP7', H0=71.58, Om0=0.262, w0=-1.016)
+  >>> cosmo
+  FlatwCDM(name="SNLS3+WMAP7", H0=71.6 km / (Mpc s), Om0=0.262,
+           w0=-1.02, Tcmb0=2.725 K, Neff=3.04, m_nu=[ 0.
+0. 0.] eV)

+This is also an example of a model with a different model for dark energy, a flat Universe with a constant dark energy equation of state, but not necessarily a cosmological constant.
+A variety of additional dark energy models are also supported -- see `Specifying a dark energy model`_.

 In addition to the `~astropy.cosmology.core.LambdaCDM` object, there are convenience functions that calculate some of these quantities without needing to explicitly give a cosmology - but there are more